QAGIw3/PlatformQ/services/compliance-service/README.md

 - **Blockchain Gateway Service**: For on-chain compliance checks
 - **Auth Service**: For user authentication and authorization
 - **Notification Service**: For compliance alerts and notifications
+- **Graph Intelligence Service**: For graph-based fraud detection and network analysis

 ## API Endpoints